 Through love I gained peace.

 Reba’s music provided a distraction and comfort for a troubled young boy.
 Her music has also provided a commentary throughout my life.
 It’s a debt many of us owe so many artists who give us a piece of themselves.
 Thank you Reba.

 I witnessed my mom go down and rise back to the the top.
 One thing I have learned though all of life is how you often get bucked off your horse and get dirt in your hair.
-You even probably gained a few bruises and had your pride hurt from that fall, but in the end my mom is always a “Survivor.”
+You probably even gain a few bruises and have your pride hurt, but in the end my mom is always a “Survivor.”
 Reba highlights this in many of her songs over the years and has recently brought this idea full circle for me.

 Through her love my mama has now taught me to never go out like that and that there is always life out there.